Francesco-Sch/io/README.md

-# IO - AN AI framework for designers
+# IO - An AI framework for designers

 Different approaches and attempts to customize Jupyter Notebooks and the Jupyter Lab Interface to make it more usable for aspiring designers.